Raised moles, skin tags and other lumps can be removed quickly with minimal scarring using radiofrequency surgery.

 Problems following radiofrequency mole removal are uncommon.

 The most likely is re-growth of the mole.
-This happens about in about 10 per cent of cases, usually because the doctor has been careful not to remove the mole too deeply.
+This happens about in about 10 per cent of cases, usually because the doctor has been careful not to remove the mole too deeply and some mole tissue was left behind.
 If this happens, the mole can usually be removed successfully with a second treatment.

 Changes in pigmentation (i.e. darkening or fading of the skin) can sometimes occur at the mole removal site.
 This is more common in people with darker skin.